pablosdos/camera-system/docs/source/deployment/device.rst

 Device
 =====================

 Check for new registrations.
-Wait for wifi credentials.
-Use wifi credentials to login to new device (Raspbian is already installed on device).
+Wait for IP address and SSH password from device.
+Use it to establish SSH connection with new device (Raspbian is already installed on device).
 Install Greengrass, so you can deploy InvtervalSender afterwards.
 Start job.sh.